 The Rise of The Cuvees and Orange Wine

-For anyone who might be less familiar with the term “orange wine”, it is created from white grapes, where rather than pressing the grapes immediately after harvesting and prior to fermentation, the grapes are allowed to macerate for a period of around a week.
+For anyone who might be less familiar with the term “orange wine”, it is created from white grapes, where rather than pressing the grapes immediately after harvesting and before fermentation, the grapes are allowed to macerate for around a week.
 The skins are gently crushed but remain intact before these are pressed.
 This allows more of the skin matter to pass into the juice, resulting in higher levels of acidity and tannin, and adding a rusty brown-orange tint to the colour of the wine.
-The grape varieties which work particularly well are Pinot Grigot and Rebula, and the best orange wines tend to be matured in light toasted oak or acacia barrels.
-A couple of my personal favourites include the Emeran Reya Pinot Grigot and the Žorž Pinot Grigot.
+The grape varieties which work particularly well are Pinot Grigot and Rebula, and the best orange wines tend to be matured in lightly toasted oak or acacia barrels.
+A couple of my good Slovenian wine favourites include the Emeran Reya Pinot Grigot and the Žorž Pinot Grigot.

 Organised Wine Tasting Tours in Slovenia

-Four Seasons Travel Slovenian wine tours include a good balance of the larger size co-operative producers and smaller, family run, boutique wineries.
-Tastings tend to be informal and relaxed, giving you the opportunity to try an interesting mix of varieties, whilst enjoying the hospitality of the personalities behind the wines.
-Samples tend to be on the generous side, and your host will no doubt want to twist your arm for an extra glass – or perhaps “just one for the road”, as we might say?
+Four Seasons Travel Slovenian wine tours include a good balance of the larger-size co-operative producers and smaller, family-run, boutique wineries.
+Tastings tend to be informal and relaxed, allowing you to try an interesting mix of varieties, whilst enjoying the hospitality of the personalities behind the wines.
+Samples tend to be on the generous side, and your host will no doubt want to twist your arm for an extra glass – or perhaps “just one for the road”, as we might say.